Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ At least 16 years old.

-• ✅ No tickets or crashes in the last 6 months.
+• ✅ No violations in the last 6 months.

 • ✅ Driver’s ed completed and on file.